“Now join your hands, and with your hands your hearts.” ~ William Shakespeare

 Son’s wedding proved a little different.
 My son was ecstatic and eager to take the responsibility of having a wife, so I was proud of him and happy for him.
 But there’s something heart-wrenching about watching your son marry.
 At the rehearsal, I found myself choked up and tears flowed.
 At the wedding, watching my son become emotional caused me to force myself to keep my emotions in check.
 Not an easy task.

-The realization that I wouldn’t be the most important woman in my son’s life caused me to shed some tears.
+I wouldn’t be the most important woman in my son’s life caused me to shed some tears.
 But that’s exactly what must happen; mom must step aside and allow her son’s wife to become the most important woman to him and rightly so.

 For our last wedding, oldest daughter’s, I was much more relaxed and enjoyed myself immensely at the reception.
 But still there were tears.
 A few days before the wedding, I sobbed.
 Knowing my daughter, who had just returned from far away to live near home a year before, would be moving away again caused some of my tears.